As Dorset is blessed with both countryside and coastal habitats, there are lots of opportunities for wildlife watching in the county.

 On one side of the lagoon are the coastal villages of Abbotsbury and Fleet and the other is Chesil Beach – an 18 mile long pebble beach stretching from Portland to West Bay.

 One of the success stories of The Fleet and Chesil Beach is the return of the Little Tern colony.
-Chesil Beach is the UK's most south westerly breeding site for Little Terns who spend the summer months in the UK before migrating to Africa for winter. in 1997 there were 100 pairs of Terns at Chesil, which sadly dropped to just 10 pairs in 2008.
+Chesil Beach is the UK's most south westerly breeding site for Little Terns who spend the summer months in the UK before migrating to Africa for winter.
+In 1997 there were 100 pairs of Terns at Chesil, which sadly dropped to just 10 pairs in 2008.
 The Little Tern Project has since been created and the colony is now monitored and managed by the RSPB, (with support from Dorset Wildlife Trust and many others) and last year 55 to 60 chicks fledged from between 40 to 49 pairs!

 Little Tern feeding fish to chick